-The Virgin Australia IPO: 4 reasons Blue Horseshoe doesn’t like it
+The Virgin Australia IPO: It may go ahead, but here’s 4 reasons Blue Horseshoe doesn’t like it

-The long awaited Virgin Australia IPO may not happen at all.
-Ever since it was bought by Bain Capital after entering administration, an IPO has been viewed as an inevitability given the model of private equity firms to buy assets on the cheap, the only thing stopping Bain being the weak IPO market.
+The long awaited Virgin Australia IPO has been on and off ever since it was bought by Bain Capital.
+An IPO has been viewed as an inevitability given the model of private equity firms to buy assets on the cheap, the only thing stopping Bain being the weak IPO market and an uncertainty of what is happening at board level.

-4 Reasons why a Virgin Australia IPO won’t happen anytime soon
+4 Reasons why a Virgin Australia IPO may not see Guzman y Gomez’s success (after Day 1)

 Pre-pandemic CEO Paul Scurrah was replaced by former Jetstar boss Jayne Hrdlicka, who was hired by Bain in 2020.
 She did do a good job in bringing Virgin out of its darkest days and adopting its current strategies.
 She led Virgin’s first round of IPO meetings, although these were halted after she had to go on leave for personal reasons.

-Media reports suggested that key money managers just couldn’t see themselves investing in it given the cyclical nature of airlines and what happened to Virgin last time it listed – we’ll cover that in more detail below.
-Ultimately, she announced her departure back in February and a replacement has not been named yet.
+Media reports suggested that key money managers just couldn’t see themselves investing in it given the cyclical nature of airlines and what happened to Virgin last time it listed.
+Ultimately, she announced her departure back in February and a replacement has not been named yet, although it is now tipped to be Paul Jones.

 2. The past record of private equity IPOs